lschroefl/ImageAnalysisPipeline/README.md

 # ImageAnalysisPipeline
- Automated image analysis workflow for cell segmentation, tracking, and quantification, implemented in a user-friendly Napari graphical interface
+ Automated image analysis workflow for cell tracking and quantification, implemented in a user-friendly Napari graphical interface